-In the midst of a fierce battle, a soldier feels a strange calm envelope him.
-Was he the only one to experience this comfort?
+In the midst of battle, a soldier feels a warming calm envelope him.
+Was he the only one?

 Welcome, U.S. Army 4th Battalion, 9th Infantry, 25th Division.
 I stared at the sign outside the reception.
 For 40 years I’d avoided these Vietnam vets’ reunions.
 I didn’t want to talk about the battle that haunted my nightmares, or how I’d survived.

 The Battle of Mole City, December 22, 1968.
 We were a unit of 500 American soldiers, stationed in deep bunkers along one of the North Vietnamese Army’s busiest supply routes.
 I was 20.
 Fit, strong, tough.